CESNET/du-docs/docs/logging.md

   loggingRef: [value]
 ```

-To see full list of available output plugins, see [official documentation](https://kube-logging.dev/docs/configuration/plugins/syslog-ng-outputs/).
+To see a complete list of available output plugins, see [official documentation](https://kube-logging.dev/docs/configuration/plugins/syslog-ng-outputs/).

 ### Logging pipeline deployment
 To create a new logging pipeline, apply the resource configurations from a YAML file.